SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/gather.md

 One difficulty with EAV tables is the nature of missing data; an entire row rather than a single cell is missing.
-Think about what "missing data" could mean here---perhaps you can supply a value.
+Think about what "missing data" could mean here---perhaps you can supply a value instead of the `NA` in the previous result.